HydroCouple/ParallelNSGAII/Readme.md

 Name of the executable produced is: nsga2r

-To run the program type: ./nsga2r random_seed
+To run the program for one of the test problems provided
+   type: mpirun -n x ./nsga2r random_seed -f <inp_file.in>
+   type: mpirun -n x ./nsga2r random_seed -t <inp_file.in>

-Here random_seed is a real number in (0,1) which is used as a seed for random number generator.
+where x is the number of MPI processes to use and random_seed is a real number in (0,1) which is used as a seed for random number generator.
 You can also store all the input data in a text file and use a redirection operator to give the inputs to the program in a convenient way.
 You may use the following syntax: ./nsga2r random_seed <inp_file.in, where "inp_file.in" is the file that stores all the input parameters